 Her work within the Chicago sports scene has been duly noted.
 Ponsetto was named one of the top 100 most influential women in Chicago by the Chicago Sun-Times (she was ranked second in sports category behind Chicago Bears owner Virginia McCaskey) in 2004, and in the spring of 2003 she was awarded the Leonardo Da Vinci Outstanding Achievement in Education Award by the Sons of Italy.
 Ponsetto was inducted into the Chicagoland Sports Hall of Fame in 2007, whose membership includes Ray Meyer, Mike Ditka, Walter Payton and Michael Jordan.
 Most recently, she was honored with induction in the National Italian American Sports Hall of Fame in November 2014 whose membership includes Joe DiMaggio, Mario Andretti, Tommy Lasorda and Mike Piazza.

 Married to former Blue Demon basketball star Joe Ponsetto, formerly Bureau Chief of Special Prosecutions for the Illinois Attorney General’s Office and currently practicing law in the western suburbs, she comes from a family intertwined in education and athletics.
 One brother, Frank Lenti, is head football coach at Mt.
 Carmel High School in Chicago.
 In the fall of 1999, the Chicago Tribune named Frank as the high school football coach of the century in Illinois.
 Another brother, David, is an assistant under Frank with the Caravan.
-Two other brothers work for the DePaul athletics department as Michael is the Director of Athletic Facilities and Eugene is the school's all-time winningest coach as the head softball coach.
+Two other brothers work for the DePaul athletics department as Michael is the associate athletics director for facilities and Eugene is the school's all-time winningest coach as the head softball coach.
 Jeanne's sister Marilyn, who recently retired as the Teacher Coordinator for Students with Learning Disabilities in south suburban Dolton, is a DePaul graduate as are Eugene and David.